kshitijgurjar/Linux_Embedded_Kshitij/chatbot_MULTIPLE_client_single_server/readme.txt

 2. then "./a.out"
 you will see the server file running.

-Then open multiple termianls and compile and run "client_ksh.c" by following the HELP in Server window.
+Then open multiple terminals and compile and run "client_ksh.c" by following the HELP in Server window.